-On a statewide basis, the New York State Department of Transportation is currently applying Complete Street provisions in its project planning, programming and delivery processes.
+On a statewide basis, the New York State Department of Transportation continues to apply Complete Street provisions in its project planning, programming and delivery processes.
 Complete Street design must be considered for county and local transportation projects that NYSDOT undertakes or for projects that receive federal and state funding and have NYSDOT oversight.
 Complete streets are designed and operated to enable safe access for all users including pedestrians, bicyclists, motorists and transit riders of all ages and abilities.
-An important component of the Complete Streets framework is a "Pedestrian Generator Checklist" which is used by planners and designers to identify a need for current or future pedestrian accommodations in our projects.
+An important component of the Complete Streets framework is "Complete Streets Checklist" which is used by planners and designers to identify a need for current or future pedestrian accommodations in our projects.